-The Greenspan Put, the Bernanke Put and Other Central Bank Puts
+Greenspan and Bernanke Put and Other Central Bank Tools

 Central Bank Monetary Policy and Its Impact on the Markets